Military of the Warring States: Politics

 In 350 BC, Shang Yang reorganized Qin into 31 counties, each administered by a centrally appointed magistrate.

 Agriculture

 Shang Yang reduced the power of hereditary landholders by replacing labor services with taxation.
 The well field system under which peasants cultivated plots of land for their overlords was abolished.
 Peasants were given the right to sell and buy farmland to entice resettlement from neighboring populations.

 Law

 Pillars were erected at the capital to promulgate new laws, which emphasized that "The punishments did not spare the strong and great" and meritorious service would be rewarded.

 Group responsibility

 The population was divided into units of five or ten families, within which all members were responsible for each other's actions.

-Shang Yang also sought to weaken family solidarity by applying double taxes to households with more two or more adult males living together.
+Shang Yang also sought to weaken family solidarity by applying double taxes to households with two or more adult males living together.
 In 350 BC, he outright forbade fathers and adult sons or brothers from cohabiting with one another.